Senior Editor, Workforce magazine

 Partner, Workforce Analytics and Planning Global Practice Leader, Mercer

 Brian Kelly is a partner and global leader for the workforce analytics and planning practice and a member of the global leadership team in the talent line of business at Mercer.
 In this role, he is responsible for the design and delivery of Mercer’s consulting services, information products and technology solutions for clients and partners.
-Kelly is a recognized thought leader in the workforce analytics and planning marketplace, having previously served as the co-chairman for the Institute...
+Kelly is a recognized thought leader in the workforce analytics and planning marketplace, having...
 Read More →

 HR Preparedness: Essential Needs for 2014